ITECOMMPAY/qa-paracestamol/README.md

 * test3 — takes 5 minutes to run
 * test4 — takes 1 minute to run

-If you try to run these tests in 2 parallel processes then by default Paracetamol will divide them in the given order.
+If you try to run these tests in 2 parallel processes then by default Paracestamol will divide them in the given order.
 I.e. the first process will run test1 and test2 and take 30 minutes to run, while the second process will run test3 and test4 and take 6 minutes to run.

-But if Paracetamol knew the duration of these tests it could run test1 in the first process and the other tests in the second process.
+But if Paracestamol knew the duration of these tests it could run test1 in the first process and the other tests in the second process.
 This way both processes could take only 18 minutes to run.

 To enable this feature you should do the following:
 1. Install PostgreSQL
-2. Create Paracetamol schema using the `create_statistics_schema.php` script (stored in the same folder as this README file)
+2. Create Paracestamol schema using the `create_statistics_schema.php` script (stored in the same folder as this README file)
 3. Install PostgREST (https://postgrest.org/) and start it with the created schema
-4. Pass the PostgREST endpoint to Paracetamol using the `stat_endpoint` option
+4. Pass the PostgREST endpoint to Paracestamol using the `stat_endpoint` option

 ## Codeception module

-To allow paracetamol to enforce a delay between tests of a not dividable Cest (cest_rerun_whole or cest_rerun_failed) you should enable the ParacetamolHelper module in your project config:
+To allow paracestamol to enforce a delay between tests of a not dividable Cest (cest_rerun_whole or cest_rerun_failed) you should enable the ParacestamolHelper module in your project config:

 ```
 modules:
     enabled:
-        - Paracetamol\Module\ParacetamolHelper
+        - Paracestamol\Module\ParacestamolHelper
 ```